 We follow the Waldorf curriculum and methodology, with additional emphasis on agriculture and Hawaiian culture studies.

-Kona Pacific is an established charter school of nine years and offers vibrant field trips, festivals, performances, and fund-raisers.
+Kona Pacific is an established charter school of ten years and offers vibrant field trips, festivals, performances, and fund-raisers.
 The team of faculty and staff are dedicated to our students and families, supportive of each other, and welcoming.